Najnomics/AVS-Powered-USDC-Yield-Hook/README.md

 - **EigenLayer Team** for pioneering restaking and AVS infrastructure
 - **Circle Team** for building the future of programmable money
 - **Uniswap Team** for creating the most advanced DEX architecture
-- **FHEnix Team** for enabling privacy-preserving DeFi
 - **UHI5 Organizers** for fostering innovation in DeFi

 ---

-*This project is submitted for the Uniswap v4 Hookathon (UHI5), targeting EigenLayer (Benefactor), Circle (Benefactor), and FHEnix (Benefactor) sponsor prizes.
-Building the future of automated wealth management with restaked security, programmable money, and privacy-preserving calculations.*
+*This project is submitted for the Uniswap v4 Hookathon (UHI5), targeting EigenLayer (Benefactor) and Circle (Benefactor) sponsor prizes.
+Building the future of automated wealth management with restaked security and programmable money.*